Cold Weather Camping: Tips for Staying Warm this Winter

 1. Layer up

-To stay warm, it’s important to wear the right layers for cold weather like quick-drying, breathable, and temperature-regulating merino wool or sustainable synthetic base layers followed by insulated mid and outer layers.
-Opt for outer layers that have strategically-placed ventilation like pit zips so you don’t get damp and sweaty.
+To stay warm, it’s important to wear the right layers that are suitable for cold weather like quick-drying and temperature-regulating base layers followed by insulated mid and outer layers.

+Not sure how to layer properly?
 Check out our post on cold-weather layering basics for details and suggestions on what to wear when hiking and camping in the winter.

 2. Keep your feet and core warm

-Try to keep your feet and core as warm and toasty as possible since these areas regulate our temperature the most.
-Warm wool socks and a quality base layer like the Icebreaker 200 Oasis are essential.
+It’s important to keep your feet and core as warm and toasty as possible since these areas regulate your temperature the most.

 If your feet and hands tend to freeze up, invest in heated socks and heated gloves.